Quantum-Accelerators/quacc/docs/src/install/advanced/fireworks.md

 ## Introduction

 [FireWorks](https://github.com/materialsproject/fireworks) can be used to dispatch and monitor workflows, particularly those made using Jobflow.
+Follow the instructions below for how to use FireWorks with Quacc.
+For additional details, refer to the full [Fireworks documentation](https://github.com/materialsproject/fireworks).

+## Installation

 To install Quacc with support for FireWorks, run `pip install quacc[fireworks]`.